This Avocado Corn Salsa recipe is fresh, healthy and wonderfully delicious!

 - Protein: make Avocado Corn Salsa a meal by adding rotisserie chicken, Mexican chicken, carne asada steak, beef barbacoa, ground turkey, ground beef, etc.

-- Grilled Proteins: It also pairs beautifully on top of grilled steak, pork, poultry, shrimp and fish.
+- Grilled Proteins: It also pairs beautifully on top of grilled chicken, steak, pork, poultry, shrimp and fish.

 - Chicken: Serve it over chipotle chicken, chili lime chicken, cilantro lime chicken or salsa verde chicken.